stackhpc/ansible-role-openhpc/README.md

 * `drain`: whether to drain compute nodes
 * `resume`: whether to resume compute nodes

-`openhpc_slurmdbd_host`: Where to deploy slurmdbd if are using this role to deploy slurmdbd, otherwise where an existing slurmdbd is running.
+`openhpc_slurmdbd_host`: Optional.
+Where to deploy slurmdbd if are using this role to deploy slurmdbd, otherwise where an existing slurmdbd is running.
 This should be the name of a host in your inventory.
 Set this to `none` to prevent the role from managing slurmdbd.
+Defaults to `openhpc_slurm_control_host`.

 `openhpc_slurm_configless`: Optional, default False.
 If True then slurm's ["configless" mode](https://slurm.schedmd.com/configless_slurm.html) is used. **NB: Requires Centos8/OpenHPC v2.**